This Oobleck recipe is quick to whip up with just two ingredients. Then see our list of favorite ways to play with this amazing sensory material!

 How is that possible?

-Which means that it is a pressure-dependent substance.
-Increasing pressure on goop increases its viscosity or thickness.
-If you poke at it quickly, it feels like a solid.
-But if you hold some in your hand, it will ooze out of your fingers like a liquid.
+If you increase the pressure on the oobleck, it increases the viscosity or thickness.
+But if you poke at it quickly, it feels like a solid.
+And if you hold some in your hand, it will ooze out of your fingers like a liquid.

-Today, I’ll share how to make oobleck—remember I said it is super easy!—as well as some of the fun things you can do with it.
-If you like, you can start by reading Bartholomew and the Oobleck by Dr. Seuss, the book that inspired this goop’s fun name.
+If you like, start by reading Bartholomew and the Oobleck by Dr. Seuss, the book that inspired this goop’s fun name.

 Now, for what to do with this fun, non-Newtonian fluid…